 Our lessons are an excellent way to bring learning to life while helping students solidify concepts like: Seasons, Insect Body Parts, How Parents Help Offspring, Geometry & Shapes, and even Counting by Tens.

 What are the modular topics?

 Big Buzz About Bees Overview: If you want one class that combines a little bit of each of the classes below, this is the one for you!
 We’ll discuss how insects collect pollen and nectar, how beekeepers care for bees, life inside the hive including discussion of the similarities and differences between workers, queens, and drones and their life cycle, and why bees sting.

-Life of a Bee: Focus on the life cycle of bees, how bees use their specialized body parts to help them collect food, build their home, raise their young, and communicate with each other.
-(Connects well with Unit 3 in the Benchmark Advance curriculum)
+Insect Anatomy (Life Science Focus): Learn how bees use their specialized body parts to help them collect food, build their home, raise their young, and communicate with each other.

 Please Contact Us if you would like to see our curriculum outlines or specific curriculum connections.

 This four part series is specifically designed to meet first grade learning standards, but we are happy to adapt our lessons to any grade level - just reach out!

 What about class size?

 This presentation works really well for up to 25 students so the class can stay hands-on and personal.
 We can accommodate larger groups if that works best for your classroom.